Manuel Seibel

 Question: Do Christians Keep the Sabbath and Abstain from Pork?

-"So let no one judge you in food or in drink, or regarding a festival or a new moon or sabbaths, which are a shadow of things to come, but the substance is of Christ."(Col. 2:16)
+16Therefore let no one judge you by what you eat or drink, or with regard to a feast, a New Moon, or a Sabbath.
+17These are a shadow of the things to come, but the body that casts it belongs to Christ.

-"Therefore I judge that we should not trouble those from among the Gentiles who are turning to God, but that we write to them to abstain from things polluted by idols, from sexual immorality, from things strangled, and from blood."
-(Acts 15:19.20).
+19It is my judgment, therefore, that we should not cause trouble for the Gentiles who are turning to God.
+20Instead, we should write and tell them to abstain from food polluted by idols, from sexual immorality, from the meat of strangled animals, and from blood.

 We have learned from passages such as Romans 10:4 that Christ is the end of the law for the redeemed Christian, who is, therefore, not under the law.
 Does this also mean that a Christian does not have to keep the Sabbath and is allowed to eat pork?